 First order of business is take off that back panel and create a wall cleat.
 What’s that you say??
 It’s basically like two puzzle pieces that interlock to create a hidden way of hanging large items or even can be used in workshops, craft rooms, etc. Let me show you…

 First, you cut two lengths that would have a corresponding angle like this.
 One to fit inside the back of your project. (aka. hidden part), and one for your wall.
 We used our table saw to run two pieces through.

 This is what they look like on the ends.
-They slip into one another as one is attached to the wall and the other attached to the item you are wishing to hang.
+They slip into one another as one is attaches to the wall.
+The other attaches to the item you are wishing to hang.
 Make sense?

-What you see here is an over-the-moon-happy lady and what you don’t see is a ginormous compressor, a naughty tangled hose, or any other garbled get-in-my-way stuff to use a nailer. eep!
+What you see here is an over-the-moon-happy lady.
+What you don’t see is a ginormous compressor, a naughty tangled hose, or any other garbled get-in-my-way stuff to use a nailer. eep!

 Best part is that I now have two nailers.
 One for in my workshop (which I still love because it’s a stapler too) and one for wherever I want to get naily with it! 😆 (ya gotta love my outfit, right? just keepin’ it real, y’all) And…the batteries are interchangeable with my circular saw and my jigsaw with only one charger needed.
 Win-Win!

 Okay, so after I added the cleat, I whipped out my favorite Zibra triangle paint brush (now available in my shop!) and used it to knock out this piece in a flash.